svenvc/pharo-server-tools/README.md

 Next we describe the different steps needed to set everything up manually.
-There is also an interactive to automate all these steps.
+There is also an interactive script to automate all these steps.

     ./pharo-server-tools/scaffold.sh